Augustus F. Hawkins Nature Park

 Design and Safety

-The park is enclosed by an 8-foot wrought iron fence with decorative designs based on natural themes such as butterflies, ducks, hummingbirds, and coyotes.
-To ensure safety, a park ranger is on site 24 hours a day.
+The entire park is enclosed by an 8-foot wrought iron fence featuring decorative designs inspired by nature - butterflies, ducks, hummingbirds, and coyotes.
+Safety is taken seriously here, with a park ranger on site 24 hours a day.

 Community Impact